 Earnings (loss) before interest, income taxes, depreciation and amortization and before other non-operating costs and income ("EBITDA") and adjusted EBITDA are non-GAAP measures.
 Adjusted EBITDA also includes non-cash stock option expense, impairment expense and bad debt expense.
 Other companies may calculate adjusted EBITDA differently.
 The Company calculates its adjusted EBITDA to eliminate the impact of certain items it does not consider to be indicative of its performance and its ongoing operations.
 Adjusted EBITDA is presented herein because management believes the presentation of adjusted EBITDA provides useful information to the Company's investors regarding the Company's financial condition and results of operations and because adjusted EBITDA is frequently used by securities analysts, investors and other interested parties in the evaluation of companies in the Company's industry, several of which present EBITDA and a form of adjusted EBITDA when reporting their results.
-Adjusted EBITDA should not be considered in isolation or as a substitute for analysis of the Company's results as reported under U.S. GAAP.
-Adjusted EBITDA should not be considered as an alternative for net income, cash flows from operating activities and other income to adjusted EBITDA is prevented EBITDA is prepared in accordance with U.S. GAAP or as a measure of profitability or liquidity.
+Adjusted EBITDA has limitations as an analytical tool and should not be considered in isolation or as a substitute for analysis of the Company's results as reported under U.S. GAAP.
+Adjusted EBITDA should not be considered as an alternative for net income, cash flows from operating activities and other income or cash flow statement data prepared in accordance with U.S. GAAP or as a measure of profitability or liquidity.
 A reconciliation of net income to adjusted EBITDA is provided in the following table: